Skip to main contentAccessibility Statement

 Role and subject

-The East Northamptonshire District Wide Local Plan Part 2, when adopted, will form part of the statutory North Northamptonshire Development Plan.
+The East Northamptonshire Local Plan Part 2, when adopted, will form part of the statutory North Northamptonshire Development Plan.
 The document will cover the whole of the former East Northamptonshire District area with the exception of issues addressed in the Joint Core Strategy.
 The Part 2 Local Plan will include the identification of sites for housing, employment, recreation, green infrastructure and other land uses.
-In addition, it will consider a masterplan for the Rushden East Sustainable Urban Extension identified as a broad location by Policy 33 of the Joint Core Strategy.

 Geographical coverage